 7 Things I’ve Learned So Far, by Delilah Marvelle

-This is a recurring column I’m calling “7 Things I’ve Learned So Far,”where writers (this installment written by Delilah Marvelle, author of THE PERFECT SCANDAL) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.
+This is a recurring column called “7 Things I’ve Learned So Far,”where writers (this installment written by Delilah Marvelle, author of THE PERFECT SCANDAL) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 1. Practice doesn’t necessarily make perfect.
 No matter how many books I write, I feel like I’m never quite where I need to be.
 And it’s made for countless frustrating days and nights.
 I think I’ve lived with the illusion that practice makes perfect, when in fact, there is no perfect.
 There’s only the art of honing the craft and praying that it’s good enough.